banituze/taskflow/README.md

 ### The Problem

-Modern task management applications face several critical issues that limit their effectiveness and accessibility:
+Modern task management applications face several critical issues that limit their effectiveness and accessibility :

 **Complexity & Feature Bloat**
 - Overwhelming interfaces with unnecessary features that distract from core functionality